singlebeam/minibolt-sb/bonus-guides/lightning/lndg.md

 ### Python virtual environment

 [venv](https://docs.python.org/3/library/venv.html) is a module that supports creating lightweight "virtual environments".
-We will use *venv* to islolate the process of building the tools required to run LNDg so that we can avoid conflicts with our system's Python installation and other Python projects.
+We will use ***venv*** to islolate the process of building and running the tools associated with LNDg so that we can avoid conflicts with our system's Python installation and other Python projects.

 * With user `admin`, install the python3-venv package